drio/caddy-saml-sso/README.md

 ![](md/demo.gif)

 A caddy module that provides SSO via SAML.
-For the SAML implementation we use [this](https://github.com/crewjam/saml) library.
+For the SAML implementation we use [this](https://github.com/crewjam/saml) wonderful library.

 ## Build